p-DG cyclotomic nilHecke algebras: Introduction

 A categorification of tensor products of quantum $\mathfrak{sl}_2$ for generic $q$ was given in \cite{FKS} by considering certain categories of Harish-Chandra bimodules.
 It would be interesting to understand the $p$-differential Lie theoretically.

 Quiver Schur algebras were first introduced by Hu and Mathas \cite{HuMathas} in the graded case.
 They were interested in putting a $\Z$-grading on the classical Schur algebras via an identification of cyclotomic Hecke algebras with cyclotomic KLR algebras due to Brundan and Kleshchev \cite{BK}.
 The quiver Schur algebras are close relatives of Webster's diagrammatic algebras in type $A$.
 Webster categorified tensor products of finite-dimensional irreducible representations for quantum groups at generic values of $q$ \cite{Webcombined} using his algebras.
 He also proved that special cases of the Webster algebras are graded Morita equivalent to the quiver Schur algebras of \cite{HuMathas}.
 However, as the current work shows, in the presence of a $p$-differential, the Morita equivalence does not necessarily pass to the derived category level.
-Both perspectives of Hu-Mathas and Webster will exhibit specific features of categorified representation theory, as can be seen from this work and subsequent future works (e.g.~on categorifying $V_1^{\otimes m}$ at a prime root of unity).
+The perspectives of both Hu-Mathas and Webster will prove useful towards categorified representation theory at prime roots of unity, as can be seen from this work and subsequent future works (e.g.~on categorifying $V_1^{\otimes m}$ at prime roots of unity).

 \paragraph{Acknowledgements.} The authors would like to thank Catharina Stroppel and Daniel Tubbenhauer for their helpful and enlightening discussions on cellular algebras.
+They would like to thank Ben Elias for his helpful suggestions and allowing them to use some diagrams in his joint works with the second author.
+They would also like to thank the referee for the detailed comments and corrections.

-M.~K.~is partially supported by the NSF grant DMS-1406065.
-Y.~Q.~is supported by NSF grant DMS-1700089.
+M.~K.~is partially supported by the NSF grants DMS-1406065 and DMS-1664240.
+Y.~Q.~is partially supported by the NSF grant DMS-1763328.
 J.~S.~is supported by NSF grant DMS-1407394, PSC-CUNY Award 67144-0045, and Simons Foundation Collaboration Grant 516673.